saucelabs/sauce-docs/docs/api-testing/variables-flexible-environments.md

 id: variables-flexible-environments
 title: Using Variables for Environment Flexibility
 sidebar_label: Using Variables
-description: "In API Fortress, you do not have to be concerned with organizing variables in a hierarchy from global to local."
+description: "In our API Testing, you do not have to be concerned with organizing variables in a hierarchy from global to local."
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-In API Fortress, you do not have to be concerned with organizing variables in a hierarchy from global to local… why?
+"In our API Testing, you do not have to be concerned with organizing variables in a hierarchy from global to local... why?

-Almost any string can be hardcoded or referenced as a variable in API Fortress.
+Almost any string can be hardcoded or referenced as a variable.
 Hardcoding is fine as long as you’re building simple tests, however, it is advisable to parametrize some items when:
 - The number of tests is increasing
 - The complexity of tests is increasing
 - The number of tested environments is increasing